josdem/blog-hugo/content/techtalk/spring/spring_boot_validation.md

 </html>
 ```

 As you can see, the page contains a simple form.
 Using the Thymeleaf expression `"th:object="${personCommand}"`, it maps the person object with the form.
 This strategy is known as a "bean-backed" form.
 They are tagged as `th:field="{nickname}"`.
-Next to each field is a secondary element used to show any validation errors.
+Next to each field it is a secondary element used to show any validation errors.

 ```java
 package com.josdem.springboot.validation.command;